The Best Places to Eat for People New to Eastbourne

 Lunch or Dinner

 A really great addition to the town.
-Very classy and beautiful looking eatery.
-Cafe by day and restaurant by night.
-Serving interesting a different dishes inspired by dishes from around the world.
+A very classy and beautiful looking eatery serving interesting seasonal dishes always with a little twist.
 This is highly recommended, especially if you like great coffee, great cocktails and exceptional food.
-Not cheap but you don’t get this kind of standard without paying a little extra.

-Not only is this the closest restaurant to Cohub, it is great quick food so really popular.
-The kitchen is open so you can see it all happening and you can eat at a table or at the bar.
-The two favourite of many Cohubbers are the Pad Thai and the Singapore Noodles (Mild, Medium or Hot).
+Not only is this the closest restaurant to Cohub, it is great for a quick lunch so popular for those short on time.
+The kitchen is open so you can see it all happening.
+You can eat at a table, at the bar or takeaway.
+The two favourite dishes of many Cohubbers are the Pad Thai and the Singapore Noodles.

-The newest burger joint in town with plenty of cans of craft beer to choose from.
-7Bone is the place to go if you want a dirty burger and fries with what they call their dirty sauce with bacon bits.
-The Ronalds Revenge is the one for me, a Big Mac on steroids.
+A super burger joint in the centre of town with plenty of cans of craft beer to choose from.
+7Bone is the place to go if you want a proper dirty burger with fries and/or a choice of tasty sides.
+The Ronalds Revenge is the one for me, a gourmet, supercharged Big Mac.

 A really well regarded Greek restaurant just off of the seafront at the top end of Terminus Road.
 They clearly take pride in the quality of the food served and everything tastes very fresh.
 This is another Eastbourne restaurant I’ve not heard a bad thing said about.